MicrosoftDocs/bot-docs/articles/bot-service-channel-connect-facebook.md

 1. In the right pane, select the **Facebook** icon.

-1. In the wizard enter the Facebook information stored in the previous steps.
-If the information is correct, at the bottom of the wizard, you should see the _callback URL_ and the _verify token_.
+1. In the wizard, enter the Facebook information stored in the previous steps.
+If the information is correct, at the bottom of the wizard you should see the _callback URL_ and the _verify token_.
 Copy and store them.
+Note that for regional bots, there's a geo prefix in the _callback URL_; you'll need to update the _callback URL_ when you switch your bot from global to regional.

     ![Interface to configure the Facebook Messenger channel](media/channels/fb-messenger-bot-config-channel.PNG)